Tami Reller

 Tami L. Reller (born 1963 or 1964) is an American businesswoman.

+Early life and education

-Reller is a native of Grand Forks, North Dakota.
+Reller was born in Grand Forks, North Dakota.
 She earned a bachelor's degree in mathematics from Minnesota State University Moorhead and a master's degree in business administration from Saint Mary's College of California.

+Career

-In 1984, while still attending college, she began her career at Great Plains Software.
-She joined Microsoft Corporation in 2001 as part of the acquisition of Great Plains Software, where she served as a chief financial officer (CFO).
-In 2011, after the departure of Steven Sinofsky, she was promoted to the corporate vice president and the CFO of the company's Windows division.
-In July 2013, she was promoted to executive vice president, marketing for Microsoft Corporation.
+In 1984, while still attending college, Reller began her career at Great Plains Software.
+She joined Microsoft Corporation in 2001 as part of Microsoft's acquisition of Great Plains Software, where she had served as a chief financial officer (CFO).
+After serving as a corporate vice president within the Microsoft Business Solutions Group, she joined the Windows division in 2007 and in 2009 added marketing responsibilities while retaining her role as chief financial officer.
+In 2012, after the departure of Steven Sinofsky, she assumed responsibility for the Windows business in addition to serving as chief financial officer and chief marketing officer of the company's Windows division.
+In July 2013, she was promoted to executive vice president of marketing at Microsoft Corporation.

 In March 2014, Reller left Microsoft.